dataLeah/MyCityLab/README.md

 # MyCityLab
-For a planner who is interest in data
+For a planner who is interested in data